Degrees of Freedom in Penalized Regression: Model Selection with Adaptive Penalties: Empirical Assessment

 \subsection{Synthetic data}

 We let $n=100$ and $p=30$ and generate a $n \times p$ data matrix $\bX = (\bX_1, \ldots, \bX_p)$ where $\bX_j \sim \text{N}(0,\bI_n)$ for $j=1, \ldots, p$.
 We fix $\bbeta = (5, -5, 5, 3, -3, 3, 1, -1, 1, 0, \ldots, 0)$ thus having the last 21 coefficients equal to zero, and consequently let $\by^\star=\bX \bbeta$.
 For $B=10{,}000$ replications we perturb $\by^\star$ with independent noise generated from a Gaussian distribution with zero mean and variance equal to a value leading to a signal-to-noise ratio equal to 4, obtaining $\by_b = \bX \bbeta + \bvarepsilon_b$.
 Estimation of $\bbeta$ is obtained with the estimators presented in Equations \eqref{eq:convex_regularized_problem_adalasso}, \eqref{eq:convex_regularized_problem_glasso}, and \eqref{eq:convex_regularized_problem_adaglasso}.
 For the Group Lasso and its adaptive version, we grouped three consecutive coefficients leading to $n_g=3$ for $g=1, \dots, G$ and $G=10$.
 For the Adaptive Lasso, weights are equal to the reciprocal of the absolute values of least squares estimates of the parameters.
 For the Adaptive Group lasso the weight of each group equals the reciprocal of the $\ell_2$ norm of corresponding least squares estimates.
-For each method, an appropriate range for the regularization parameter is considered, and the entire path of solutions of the corresponding optimization problem is computed.
-For each replicate $b=1, \dots, B$, we compute the estimated degrees of freedom using results of Theorems \ref{th:df_adalasso_ortho}, \ref{th:df_glasso_ortho}, and \ref{th:df_adaglasso_ortho}, respectively.
-The unbiasedness of these estimators is verified by comparing their empirical average with the theoretical degrees of freedom computed via the covariance formula in Equation \eqref{eq:df_general_expression}.
-Figure \ref{fig:convergence} demonstrates strong agreement across all methods.
-Note that while Equation \eqref{eq:df_general_expression} serves as a benchmark, it cannot be applied in practice as it requires knowledge of the true parameter values.
-Additionally, for each replicate, we determine the optimal regularization parameter $\gamma$ with respect to the BIC by minimizing the expression in Equation \eqref{eq:BIC}.
-Here, the degrees of freedom are computed using the method corresponding to each regularization technique, and $\sigma^2$ replaced by its estimate obtained from ordinary linear regression.
-The distribution of the number of retained coefficients across the $B$ replicates, corresponding to each optimal $\gamma$, is presented in Table \ref{tab:ncomp}.
-The results indicate that Adaptive Lasso and Adaptive Group Lasso select 9 variables in the majority of cases, whereas Group Lasso frequently retains more than 9.
-This discrepancy arises because Group Lasso, lacking an adaptive mechanism, often fails to exclude noise-related coefficients.